Reactive purchasing is not a strategy.Five lessons to build a proactive program.

-How to move beyond reactive purchasing and build a proactive direct sourcing program — bypassing intermediaries, developing suppliers, and optimizing total cost of ownership.
+How to move beyond reactive purchasing: segmenting spend, bypassing distributors, developing suppliers, and optimizing total cost of ownership.

 Segmenting Direct Spend: Where to Focus Strategically

-Not all direct spend deserves the same level of strategic attention.
-The first step in building a direct sourcing strategy is segmenting spend by value and risk — then applying the right sourcing approach to each segment.
+Not all direct spend deserves the same strategic attention.
+The first step is segmenting spend by value and risk, then applying the right sourcing approach to each segment.

-High spend + high supply risk.
-These are the materials where you need long-term partnerships, co-development agreements, and executive-level supplier relationships.
-Think: core semiconductors, proprietary chemicals, single-source castings.
+High spend, high supply risk.
+Core semiconductors, proprietary chemicals, single-source castings.
+These need long-term partnerships, co-development agreements, and executive-level supplier relationships.

-High spend + low supply risk.
-Commodity-like materials where multiple qualified suppliers exist.
-The strategy is competitive sourcing to drive down price.
-Think: standard fasteners, commodity metals, generic chemicals.
+High spend, low supply risk.
+Standard fasteners, commodity metals, generic chemicals.
+Multiple qualified suppliers exist; the strategy is competitive sourcing to drive down price.

-Low spend + high supply risk.
-Small-value items where supply disruption would halt production — often specialty parts or niche materials.
-Think: small-batch specialty coatings, niche sensors.
+Low spend, high supply risk.
+Small-value items where supply disruption halts production: specialty coatings, niche sensors.
+Disruption cost far exceeds purchase value.

 Bypassing Distributors: Direct-from-Manufacturer Sourcing

-Many companies buy components through distributors — middlemen who stock inventory and provide convenience at a price.
-A key strategic move in direct sourcing is identifying where you have sufficient volume to go direct to the manufacturer, cutting out distributor margin.
+A key strategic move in direct sourcing is identifying where you have sufficient volume to go direct to the manufacturer, cutting out distributor margin entirely.

 Volume threshold reached

-Once annual spend on a component exceeds the manufacturer's minimum direct account threshold (often $250K–$500K), going direct is typically cost-justified.
+Once annual spend exceeds the manufacturer's minimum direct account threshold (often $250K to $500K), going direct is typically cost-justified.

 Custom specifications required

-If you need product modifications or custom part numbers, the distributor can't help — you must work directly with the manufacturer.
+If you need product modifications or custom part numbers, you must work directly with the manufacturer.
+A distributor cannot help.

 Lead time is critical

-Manufacturers can offer consignment stock, vendor-managed inventory (VMI), or priority allocation that distributors can't guarantee.
+Manufacturers can offer consignment stock, vendor-managed inventory (VMI), or priority allocation that distributors cannot guarantee.

 Technical collaboration needed